xmgbautista/xmgbautista.github.io/_pages/about.md

 Economics from the University of Houston and my B.A. in Economics and in Mathematics from Brandeis University. <br>
 <br>
 My research interests are in macroeconomics, household finance, and labor economics.
 I study the aggregate and distributional effects of household decisions on the economy.
-My current research focuses on understanding the endogeneity of the distribution of the marginal propensity to consume and quantifying how much consumption is smoothed through different channels.
+My current research focuses on understanding the changes in the distribution of the marginal propensity to consume and quantifying how much consumption is smoothed through different channels.
 </p>